2019 UEFA Europa League final: Background

 Chelsea were playing in their second Europa League final, having won 2–1 against Benfica in 2013.
-The match was their sixth overall European final, adding to two Cup Winners' Cup finals in 1971 (a 2–1 win over Real Madrid) and 1998 (a 1–0 win over Stuttgart), and two UEFA Champions League finals in 2008 (1–1, lost 6–5 on penalties to Manchester United) and 2012 (1–1, won 4–3 on penalties over Bayern Munich).
+The match was their sixth overall European final, adding to two Cup Winners' Cup finals in 1971 (a 2–1 win over Real Madrid) and 1998 (a 1–0 win over VfB Stuttgart), and two UEFA Champions League finals in 2008 (1–1, lost 6–5 on penalties to Manchester United) and 2012 (1–1, won 4–3 on penalties over Bayern Munich).
 In seventeen matches, Chelsea entered the match with a record of six wins, seven draws (two of which they lost on penalties), and four losses in European competitions against fellow English clubs.
 Most recently, they lost both legs against Manchester United in the quarter-finals of the 2010–11 Champions League.

 It was also Arsenal's second Europa League final, having lost on penalties to Galatasaray in 2000.
 Like Chelsea, it was the sixth time they appeared in the final of a UEFA competition.
 They most recently featured in the 2006 UEFA Champions League Final, losing 2–1 to Barcelona.
-They also reached the final of the Cup Winners' Cup three times: in 1980, when they suffered a 5–4 penalty shoot-out defeat to Valencia following a 0–0 draw; 1994, beating Parma 1–0; and returning in 1995, losing 2–1 at the hands of Real Zaragoza.
+They also reached the final of the Cup Winners' Cup three times: in 1980, when they suffered a 5–4 penalty shoot-out defeat to Valencia following a 0–0 draw; 1994, beating Parma 1–0; and returning in 1995, losing 2–1 at the hands of Zaragoza.
 Arsenal had previously won 4–3 on aggregate against Anderlecht in the 1970 final of the Inter-Cities Fairs Cup, a forerunner to the UEFA Cup/Europa League.
 Arsenal were winless in their six prior meetings against fellow English clubs, with a record of two draws and four losses.
 Most recently, they lost both legs against Manchester United in the semi-finals of the 2008–09 Champions League.
 The match was the fourth Europa League final for manager Unai Emery, who joined Arsenal at the start of the season as the replacement for Arsène Wenger.
 Emery has a perfect record in Europa League finals, winning three consecutive titles with Sevilla in 2014, 2015 and 2016.
 He now solely holds the record for the most UEFA Cup/Europa League final appearances, having previously been tied with the three finals of Giovanni Trapattoni (1977, 1991, and 1993) and Sven-Göran Eriksson (1982, 1983, and 1998).
 A win would have seen him surpass Trapattoni and become the outright most successful manager in the competition's history, with four titles.